Collaboration is the only way to deliver workforce nutrition

 When we started to implement the programme, we encountered a few roadblocks, but there was nothing we couldn’t overcome.
 A key to success is approaching programme implementation collectively, step by step, which means one office or workplace at a time.
 An effective workforce nutrition programme requires the entire organisation’s collaboration and teamwork and, of course, motivated and capable project managers.
 That’s how we can win the battle against malnutrition.

 The most challenging aspect of the programme was securing and managing its budget framework.
-We were eventually able to collaborate with a consultant who complemented our team with the required additional skill sets.
+We are planning to collaborate with a consultant who complemented our team with the required additional skill sets.

 If there is one piece of advice, I would offer anyone wishing to implement a workforce nutrition programme at scale is the importance of actively implementing all four workforce nutrition pillars.
 Just one or two isn’t enough.

 We worked together as a company, learned from other organisations in a similar position to ours, and found the right external consultant.
 That’s what true collaboration looks like.
 What matters most, in my opinion, are the positive outcomes that resulted from our actions.
 There has been a gradual positive cultural shift toward proper nutrition at our worksites.
 We are only getting started, but our ambition is to be able to document and show hard numbers and evidence of our workforce nutrition actions and the resulting benefits.